steviecurran/wrangling-lecture/README.md

 # Introductory data wrangling

-A lecture for my 3rd year Physics and Space Science students.

 Given in conjunction with two notebboks:

 - Ex1.ipynb, which uses data we worked with in 2nd year for the of concepts mean, variance, the central limit theorem and A/B testing